tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * What does a `require` do again?
 Why is it better than an `if` statement for this check?

-  * **Answer:** `require` enforces a requirement, stopping the contract if the requirement is not satisfied, and returns leftover gas and Ether.
+  * **Answer:** `require` enforces a requirement, stopping the contract if the requirement is not satisfied, and returns leftover gas and ether.
 In this case, we want this hard stopping point, as we will not move forward if this condition is not met.

 * Why is there variability in the accuracy of time when using `now`/`block.timestamp`?